hrjp/rosenv/docker/naviton_melodic_gpu/README.md

-# Dockerfile for naviton:melodic
+# Dockerfile for naviton:melodic_gpu
-This is for building a naviton:melodic enviroment.
+This is for building a naviton:melodic_gpu enviroment.

 1. ## Build Image
     To clone the current relesse: